- Founder of Bain’s Customer Strategy & Marketing Practice

-Rob Markey is a partner in Bain & Company’s New York office and global leader of the firm’s Customer Strategy & Marketing practice.
+Rob Markey is a partner in Bain & Company’s New York office and a leader in the firm’s Customer Strategy & Marketing practice.
 He joined Bain in 1990, and has led assignments in the financial services, telecommunications, retailing, media, professional services, health care, building equipment and food processing industries.

 Prior to joining Bain, he developed competitive strategy, led business development and served in product marketing for LEXIS/NEXIS and the IBM Corporation.

-Mr. Markey earned an MBA from the Harvard Business School.
+Rob earned an MBA from the Harvard Business School.
 He is a graduate of Brown University, where he received a Bachelor of Arts degree in economics.
-Mr. Markey helped found and for nearly a decade, served on the Board of Directors of City Year New York.
+Rob helped found and for nearly a decade, served on the Board of Directors of City Year New York.

 - “Net Promoter for People: Give Employees a Voice, Get Their Best,” Brief, February 2018